Overview

 A word from our sponsor’s

-AQA are proud to sponsor the MEI Further Education Maths Challenge and their aim to raise the quality of maths education for everyone.
+AQA are proud to sponsor the FE Maths Challenge and their aim to raise the quality of maths education for everyone.
 We believe that this competition enables learners to become more confident about their maths ability and boosts their self-belief in other areas of their life.

 We set and mark the papers for around half of all GCSEs and A-levels, but we’re more than an exam board.
 As an independent education charity we reinvest all of our income.
 From funding cutting-edge research, to supporting new insights that help raise the bar in assessment practice internationally, we’re always focused on fair and inclusive assessment and the positive impact it has on teaching, learning and society.